redis/redis-doc/topics/modules-api-ref.md

   freeing the value. for example: how many pointers are gonna be freed.
 Note that if it returns 0, we'll always do an async free.
-* **unlink**: A callback function pointer that used to notifies the module that the key has been removed from the DB by redis, and may soon be freed by a background thread.
+* **unlink**: A callback function pointer that used to notifies the module that the key has been removed from the DB by Redis, and may soon be freed by a background thread.
 Note that it won't be called on FLUSHALL/FLUSHDB (both sync and async), and the module can use the RedisModuleEvent_FlushDB to hook into that.
 * **copy**: A callback function pointer that is used to make a copy of the specified key.